tanelirautio/reittiopas/README.md

 1. Install Python 3
 ```

-Optionally at this point you can install VirtualEnv so you can test Python code in encapsulated environment.
+Optionally at this point you can install venv so you can test Python code in encapsulated environment.

 ```
 2a.
 Install virtual environment: 'py -m venv .venv'